kseniia-chepur/zoo-sounds/readme.md

-Funny adaption of the 1st challenge from [30 Day Vanilla JS Coding Challenge](https://javascript30.com/)
+Funny adaptation of the 1st challenge from [30 Day Vanilla JS Coding Challenge](https://javascript30.com/)